 - Use visuals: Visuals can transform complex concepts into tiny little bits they can gobble up with ease.
 Not forgetting how captivating and memorable they are.

 - Inspire or evoke emotion.
 Feelings took over the world.
 Sad, but you can be the optimist who leverages the opportunity to inspire emotions in customers.

 Outdo your competitors by actually making your product valuable.
 In addition, differentiate it from your competitors’ products while focusing on you unique customers’ needs.

-Price sensitivity stops many inexperienced marketers on their tracts.
-The moment a customer complains about the price, you tremble and think of 999 why they.
+Price sensitivity stops many inexperienced marketers on their tracks.
+The moment a customer complains about the price, you struggle to justify your price.
 Yet all they want is just a good deal.
 To save a few bucks for candy.